 One of the worst things about endometriosis (besides the pain) is how little is known about this disease.
 Researchers don’t really know what causes it, and doctors don’t have many good answers when it comes to treating it.
+Period tracking is one way to learn about your cycle and make more informed choices for yourself.

 Getting to a positive diagnosis is bad enough, and many of the symptoms that are widespread among endo patients – like GI pain – are not commonly recognized as part of the endo experience.
 Even the most hallmark symptom – severe menstrual pain – is often dismissed as normal.